Consumer edition active

 (See also Overview of Skin Growths.)

-Dermatofibromas are common among adults and usually appear as single firm bumps, often on the thighs or legs, and particularly in women.
+Dermatofibromas are common among adults, more so in women, and usually appear as single firm bumps, often on the thighs or legs.
 The bumps are usually less than half an inch (less than about 1 centimeter) in diameter.
 Some people develop many dermatofibromas.

 These harmless bumps are caused by a certain gene.